zhmcclient/zhmc-ansible-modules/docs/source/installation.rst

 Supported environments
 ----------------------

-The following versions of Python are currently supported:
+The following versions of Python are supported:

 - Python 2.7
 - Python 3.5 and higher